 The capitalist offensive against the trade unions after the war also aided in leveling the working class.
-The open shop movement of the capitalists, the brutal attack of the Government on the privileges of the trade unions, loosened the relation of the trade-unions to the bourgeoisie and to the capitalist Government.
-At the same time, this attack brought the freshly persecuted American workers closer to the foreign workers who had long suffered persecution.
+The open shop movement of the capitalists, the brutal attack of the Government on the privileges of the trade unions, loosened the connection of the trade unions with the bourgeoisie and with the capitalist Government.
+At the same time, this attack brought the newly persecuted native workers closer to the foreign workers who had long suffered persecution.